TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 **Added composite casting recipes**

-* Composite materials are made by pouring a liquid on a solid toolpart of a different material
+* Composite materials are made by pouring a liquid on a solid tool part of a different material
 * One example is slimewood, from pouring liquid slime on wood

 **New peripherals**